szeming23/gpt-3-email-helper/README.md

 # GPT-3 email enhancer UI project

+Python tkinter UI that allows layman to leverage on GPT-3 to enhance their emails with proper grammar as well as more creative adjectives and better structure.

 ## how to convert a `.py` file to `.app` file (for macOS)

 ``pip3 install py2app``